 If You’re on Your Feet All Day

-Studies have shown that prolonged standing activities may contribute to lower-extremity and back disorders.
-Given these risks, it’s important to improve your standing posture.
+Studies have shown that prolonged standing activities may contribute to lower extremity and back disorders.14 Given these risks, it’s important to know how to improve posture while standing.

 Try the following exercises to improve posture and relieve pain while standing so that you’re prepared to teach class, treat patients, or guide tours comfortably: